mturney2/CS-766-CNN-Image-Despeckling-/README.md

 ![eq3](Images/equation3.png){:class="img-responsive"}

-The above equations are root mean squared error, local means, standard deviations and cross-covariance for images x and y respectively.
 The image quality indices are evaluated over a range of noise variance to comparing the performance between pre-trained and custom trained CNN.

 ![additive_plot](Images/Picture4.png){:class="img-responsive"}